Einhornhool/100-days-of-code/r1-log.md

 ### R1D54
 Finfished yesterday's algorithm challenge.
 The next one is about converting numbers to roman numbers.
 It's gonna be hard again.

+### R1D55
+FreeCodeCamp changed their layout and added lot's of stuff.
+Actually I need to start all over again.
+Maybe I'll try exercism again.
+Destroyed my PATH, but managed to get it right again.